Shops and Pubs

 The Peoples Market

-The Peoples Market has all your local shopping needs, including lovely home cakes, using all local ingredients and accredited by Hampshire Farmers Markets.
+The Peoples Market has all your local shopping needs.
 The Peoples Market also delivers milk and newspapers and can take your dry cleaning.

 Telephone: 023 9263 3965